webtranslateit/webtranslateit/README.md

 [Tests](http://runcoderun.com/AtelierConvivialite/webtranslateit/builds/74a78c2b382cb1856fa0964ed4ad372b50872844/1/ruby_186) |
 [Example app](http://github.com/AtelierConvivialite/rails_example_app)

-This is a gem providing tools to integrate your Rails application with [Web Translate It](https://webtranslateit.com), a web-based translation hub.
+This is a gem providing tools to integrate your software to translate with [Web Translate It](https://webtranslateit.com), a web-based translation hub.

 This gem provides your app with:

+* an executable, `webtranslateit`, to upload and download language files from the command line (or in whatever else you want to execute it)
-* a handful of rake task to fetch your translations.
+* a handful of rake task to fetch and upload your translations.
 * a rack middleware to automatically fetch new translations from Web Translate It.

 ## Installation

+    gem install web_translate_it

+That’s it!
+At this point you have the Web Translate It executable.
+Run `webtranslateit --help` to see the usage:

+    Web Translate It Help:
+    **********************
+    -f --fetch [locale]           Download all the files for your project.
+                                  If a locale is specified, only download the file for that locale.
+    -u --upload [locale]          Upload your files for a locale.
+    -v --version                  Show version.
+    -h --help                     This page.

+### Assumptions

+We assume you have a `config/translation.yml` file in your project containing the configuration to sync with Web Translate It.

+## Specific tools for Ruby on Rails

+This gem includes some rake tasks and a rack middleware to integrate Web Translate It with Ruby on Rails.

 * Add to your config/environments.rb: